dulibrarytech/oclc-reclamation/README.md

 `outputs/update_alma_records/records_with_no_update_needed.csv`
 - If an error is encountered, then the record is added to:
 `outputs/update_alma_records/records_with_errors.csv`
+- For the above output files, if an XML file with the same name already exists in the directory, then it is overwritten.
+If a CSV file with the same name already exists, then it is appended to.

 See `main()` function's docstring (within `update_alma_records.py`) to learn
 about: